RalphAS/GenericSchur.jl/README.md

 VR = eigvecs(S)
 VL = eigvecs(S,left=true)
 ```

 The results are currently unreliable if the Frobenius norm of `A` is very
 small or very large, so scale if necessary.

+#### Normalization

+As of v0.4, eigenvectors as returned from our `eigen` and `eigvecs` methods
+for the standard problem have unit Euclidean norm.
+This accords with the
+current (undocumented) behavior of `LinearAlgebra` methods.
+(Previously a
+convention based on low-level LAPACK routines was used here.)

 ### Real decompositions